-“If a woman feareth ill-treatment from her husband, or desertion, it is no sin for them to be twain if they make terms of peace between themselves.
+“If a woman fears ill-treatment from her husband, or desertion, it is no sin for them to be twain if they make terms of peace between themselves.
 Peace is better.
 But greed hath been made present in the minds (of men).
 If ye do good and keep from evil, lo!
 Allah is ever Informed of what ye do” (4:128)

-Unfortunately, today many laws in Muslim majority countries allow a husband to pronounce the words of divorce, talaq, as many as three times to his wife without giving notice, leaving her unsupported.
+Unfortunately, today, many laws in Muslim majority countries allow a husband to pronounce the words of divorce, talaq, as many as three times to his wife without giving notice, leaving her unsupported.
 The Qur’an strictly forbids this unjust practice of triple talaq.
-In pre-Islamic times, men divorced women, remarried them for financial or sexual reasons and then divorced them again.
+In pre-Islamic times, men divorced women, remarried them for financial or sexual reasons, and then divorced them again.
 Given this, the Qur’an limited the number of times men could divorce the same woman to two.
 Marrying the same woman the third time was rendered even more difficult: the woman must first be married to another man, divorce him, and then marry her former husband.

 Today, there have been several attempts by Muslim women to reform anachronistic divorce laws.
-Some countries impose financial penalties on a husband who divorces his wife without cause and others state that the wife has to be present before a man can announce divorce.
-In Morocco and Tunisia couples are required to appear before a judge and oral repudiation is not accepted so that women’s rights are safeguarded.
+Some countries impose financial penalties on a husband who divorces his wife without cause, and others state that the wife has to be present before a man can announce divorce.
+In Morocco and Tunisia couples are required to appear before a judge, and oral repudiation is not accepted to ensure that women’s rights are safeguarded.
 In March 2000, Egyptian law granted women the right to obtain divorce without her husband’s consent if she returned her mahr, or dowry.
 By the middle of the month, 3,000 petitions seeking divorce under these provisions were filed in Cairo alone.
 Strides are being made globally to advance and protect women’s rights that are inherently protected in Islam.

 At WISE, we believe that a marriage must entail a healthy and happy relationship between two consenting individuals.
 If couples cannot reconcile their problems, women have the right to separate from their husbands without harm.
 Moreover, men are not allowed to divorce women without warning and they are obligated to accommodate women they plan to divorce during and after the marriage.